1 in 10

-- Women and girls' health may be put at risk, as they are forced to use dirty rags which can cause infection.
+- There are serious health risks when people are forced to use dirty rags which can cause infection.
 Risks can be greater if the women or girl has undergone female genital mutilation (FGM).5

-- Due to community stigma women and girls may feel persistent shame and fear during periods,6 and in some cases face social sanctions such as chhaupadi in Nepal.
+- Due to community stigma, some may feel persistent shame and fear during their periods,6 and in some cases face social sanctions (such as chhaupadi in Nepal).